See all the tapestries

 Price -

-Aubusson tapestry woven by the Legoueix workshop.
-With signed label, n°5/6.
-1968.
+Aubusson tapestry woven in the Picaud workshop.
+With signed label, n°1/4.
+Circa 1965.

 • Composition